SiteSupra/sitesupra-docs/docs/cache.rst

     $wrapper->setPrefix('supra_native_prefix');
     $wrapper->setSuffix('doctrine_cache_suffix');

-    //and now you can use $wrapper anywhere where instance of CacheProvider is required.
-Supra will respect ``prefix``
+    // now you can use $wrapper anywhere in your code
+    // where instance of CacheProvider is required.
-    //that you have set, and Doctrine will use ``suffix``
+    // Supra will respect ``prefix`` that you have set,
+    // and Doctrine will use ``suffix``

-Cache drivers and current implementation
+Cache Drivers and Current Implementation
 ----------------------------------------

+SiteSupra has only one cache driver implemented at the moment.
+The driver called ``File`` stores cached data under ``storage/cache`` folder.
-Currently there is only one cache driver implemented in Supra - ``File``, which writes into ``storage/cache`` folder, creating separate subfolders for each ``prefix`` you define.
-Also, there are some cache-specific :doc:`CLI commands <supra_cli>`, you should check them also.
-More cache drivers to come soon, but now you can write your own just by implementing ``Supra\Core\Cache\Driver\DriverInterface`` interface.
+The driver creates separate sub-folders for each ``prefix`` you define.
+There are some cache-specific :doc:`CLI commands <supra_cli>` available for cache data management.

+More cache drivers to come soon.
+You can always write your own driver just by implementing ``Supra\Core\Cache\Driver\DriverInterface`` interface.